openfaas/openfaas.github.io/_posts/2022-08-22-fan-out-and-back-in-using-functions.md

 ## Conclusion
 We set out to show how the MapReduce pattern could be implemented with OpenFaaS, first by fanning out requests, using the built-in asynchronous system and queue-worker, then by fanning back in again by using shared storage.

 We created this example as a starting point, so that you can try it out in a short period of time, then adapt it to your own functions or machine learning models.
-OpenFaaS doesn't have any one component called a "workflow engine", but what we've shown you here and in a previous post [Back pressure](https://www.openfaas.com/blog/limits-and-backpressure/), shows that you can orchestrate functions in a powerful way.
+OpenFaaS doesn't have any one component called a "workflow engine", but what we've shown you here and in a previous post [Back pressure](https://www.openfaas.com/blog/limits-and-backpressure/), is that you can orchestrate functions in a powerful way.

 Some additional instructions to try out this workflow yourself can be found in [the README for this example](https://github.com/welteki/openfaas-fan-in-example#readme) on GitHub.